Who We Are

 Smouse earned his his bachelor’s degree in information technology from Franklin University, and his associate’s degree in information technology network administration from Pittsburgh Technical College.

-Marissa Dechant joined the ATS staff in October 2018, and she serves as the communications coordinator.
-Her responsibilities include producing in-house publications, including Colloquy Online, managing ATS website content and social media, and implementing the Association’s communications and engagement plan.
+Marissa Dechant serves as the communications coordinator for The Association of Theological Schools.
+Her work includes producing in-house publications, including Colloquy Online, managing ATS website content and social media, and implementing the Association’s communications and engagement plan.
+She joined the staff in 2018 as executive assistant.

 Before coming to ATS, she worked as a staff writer for The Derrick and The News-Herald in Oil City, Pennsylvania, covering the City of Franklin, crime and courts, and religion beats.
 Dechant is a graduate of Clarion University of Pennsylvania with a communications major, a concentration in journalism, and a minor in creative writing.